sarotnem/deno-rest-api/README.md

 `deno run --allow-net server.ts`

-It is recommended to use [denon](https://github.com/denosaurs/denon) to watch the files for changes and hot reloading of the server.
+It is recommended to use [denon](https://github.com/denosaurs/denon) to watch the files for changes and enable hot reload.
 After installing denon run:

 `denon run --allow-net server.ts`